Vadim-Zenin/app-http-content-from-git/README.md

 ## CI build

-Use Jenkinsfile in Jenkins application
+Use Jenkinsfile in Jenkins application.

+Commit changes with "publish=true" in message to publish a docker image to a AWS ECR repository.

 ![Jenkins pipeline](images/20201213-151352-screenshot.png)